scottoffen/grapevine-legacy/README.md

 See the License for the specific language governing permissions and limitations under the License.

-"Dark Blue Grapes In Cloud" Icon courtesy of [aha-soft](http://www.aha-soft.com/free-icons/free-dark-blue-cloud-icons/).
+"Grapes In Dark Blue Cloud" Icon courtesy of [aha-soft](http://www.aha-soft.com/free-icons/free-dark-blue-cloud-icons/).